trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 2) Plug in and unlock your OnlyKey and then run:

 ```
-$ onlykey-gpg init "Bob Smith <bob@protonmail.com>" -sk 102 -dk 101
+$ onlykey-gpg init "Bob Smith <bob@protonmail.com>" -sk 102 -dk 101 -i publickey.bob@protonmail.com.asc
 ```

-Where "Bob Smith <bob@protonmail.com>" is your email address that you want to use with your GPG identity, -sk 102 is the signing key to use, and -dk 101 is the decryption key to use.
+Where "Bob Smith <bob@protonmail.com>" is your email address from your OpenPGP key, "publickey.bob@protonmail.com.asc" is your OpenPGP public key, -sk 102 is the signing key to use, and -dk 101 is the decryption key to use.

 3) Add export GNUPGHOME=~/.gnupg/onlykey to your .bashrc or other environment file.